 - 1. You must have successfully completed the American Career College High School Equivalency Preparation Program. - 2.
 You must have earned your High School Equivalency certificate. - 3.
-Enroll in a diploma or degree program at American Career College or American Career College at St. Francis. - 4.
+Enroll in a diploma or degree program at American Career College. - 4.
 Have no disciplinary or conduct violations during your enrollment in the High School Equivalency Preparation Program. - 5.
 Recommendation from an ACC High School Equivalency Preparation Coach, as evidenced by signature on the application.